0xDBFB7/ceramic/documents/ceramic.md

    *alternately, if a low thermal conductivity is desired, beat the hell out of the mix to form a foam.*

-8. Dry in an oven for ~3 hours per cubic centimeter at well above the gelation temperature - roughly ~70 C.
+8. Dry in an oven for ~3 hours per cubic centimeter at well above the gelation temperature - approximately 70 deg C.

-   Urethane molds can generally tolerate roughly 80 C, whereas PLA will begin to deform at ~65c.
-The precise drying temperature depends greatly on the geometry of the part; again, variable thickness will cause differential drying and cracking at high drying speeds - see[^drying].
+   Urethane molds can generally tolerate 80 C, whereas PLA will begin to deform at ~65c.
+The precise drying temperature depends greatly on the geometry of the part; again, variable thickness will cause differential drying and cracking at high drying rates - see[^drying].

    In any case, the green must be thoroughly dry.
 Any residual moisture will cause it to explode.